 It is not an invariant of topological knots, but is an invariant under transverse equivalence.
 This is essentially the self-linking number of the corresponding topological knot with respect to the natural framing coming from the trivialization of the contact structure.
-Similar to Legendrian simple, we define a knot (or link) type to be transversely simple if all of it's transverse representations are uniquely determined by their Bennequin number (See \cite{BirmanWrinkleTransversallySimpleKnots}) and by whether its velocity vectors point into the half space where the contact structure is positive or not.
+Similar to Legendrian simple, we define a knot (or link) type to be transversely simple if all of its transverse representations are uniquely determined by their Bennequin number (see \cite{BirmanWrinkleTransversallySimpleKnots}) and by whether its velocity vectors point into the half space where the contact structure is positive or not.
 A paper by Etynre, Ng, and Vertesi \cite{EtnyreEtAlLegendrianAndTransverseTwistKnots} classifies when twist knots are transversely simple.
-In particular, infinitely many such knots are transversely simple giving us a family of knots to test conjectures with.
-It is also true that infinite families of non-Legendrian simple and non-transversally simple knots exist.
+In particular, infinitely many such knots are transversely simple \footnote{ The twist knot $K_{m}$ is transversely simple for $m\geq{-2}$ or $m$ odd \cite{EtnyreEtAlLegendrianAndTransverseTwistKnots}. } giving us a family of knots to test conjectures with.
+It is also true that infinite families of non-Legendrian simple and non-transversely simple knots exist.
 See, for example, the works of Etnyre and Honda \cite{EtnyreHondaCabling} and Birman and Menasco \cite{BirmanMenasco2006}.
-More examples can be found in \cite{vfoldvari2019legnonsimple}.
+More examples can be found in \cite{Foldvari2019legnonsimple}.